-One thing that is not included on any of the Lifehacks above is a ketogenic or very low carb diet.
-I didn’t find any studies looking at a ketogenic diet in relation to the genetic variants for type 2 diabetes, but I wanted to include it here as an option because a lot of people are having success on it for weight loss and reversing diabetes.
+One thing that is not included in any of the Lifehacks above is a ketogenic or very low carb diet.
+I didn’t find any studies looking at a ketogenic diet in relation to the specific genetic variants for type 2 diabetes, but I wanted to include it here as an option because a lot of people are having success on it for weight loss and reversing diabetes.

 A 2016 study comparing low calorie vs low-carb ketogenic diets found the ketogenic diet more effective for lowering HbA1c and fasting blood glucose levels (although both diets had positive effects!).[ref]